Christmas FM: Online stations

-Christmas FM also operates four online-only Christmas themed music stations: Classical Christmas FM, Christmas FM North Pole and Christmas FM UK.
+Christmas FM also operates two online-only Christmas themed music stations: Christmas FM Classical and Christmas FM Classics.

 Staff

 The station is staffed by approximately 100 volunteers and provides a 24-hour service during the license period.
 The voice-over used in many of Christmas FM's charity promotional appeals since 2008 belonged to Bob Gallico (1930–2013).

 The founders of the station were Paul Shepard, Walter Hegarty, Garvan Rigby and Daragh O'Sullivan.
 It was conceived by Garvan Rigby.
 All had previous experience in pirate radio and in temporary licensed stations, with the first two having been among the principals of temporary licensed Premier FM.
-The first station manager was the late Jim Kenny.
-Chris Maher, an expert in soul music, did a stint as station manager.
-The current station manager is Dan McDermott, who occasionally presents on Christmas FM, but is best known as a presenter on alternative-oriented online station 8Radio.com.